qxli-ai/qxli/qxli-ui/README.md

 ### Other Installation Methods

 We offer various installation alternatives, including non-Docker native installation methods, Docker Compose, Kustomize, and Helm.
-Visit our [QXLI Documentation](https://docs.openwebui.com/getting-started/) or join our [Discord community](https://discord.gg/5rJgQTnV4s) for comprehensive guidance.
+Visit our [QXLI Documentation](https://demo.qxli.com/getting-started/) or join our [Discord community](https://discord.gg/5rJgQTnV4s) for comprehensive guidance.

+Look at the [Local Development Guide](https://demo.qxli.com/getting-started/advanced-topics/development) for instructions on setting up a local development environment.

 ### Troubleshooting

 Encountering connection issues?
-Our [QXLI Documentation](https://docs.openwebui.com/troubleshooting/) has got you covered.
+Our [QXLI Documentation](https://demo.qxli.com/troubleshooting/) has got you covered.
 For further assistance and to join our vibrant community, visit the [QXLI Discord](https://discord.gg/5rJgQTnV4s).

 #### QXLI: Server Connection Error